 Radios are options like Bluetooth which could be controlled by apps remotely.
 Eg. A music sharing app could automatically switch On your device’s Bluetooth and start sending files.
-We can select apps which have this access from this setting.
+We can select apps that have this access from this setting.

 12] Background apps